 Synthesis Days.
 On synthesis days (usually, but not always, Fridays), we work through the classroom activities at the end of each chapter.
 We also conduct the unit application exercises.
 These activities and exercises are important in synthesizing your understanding of evidentiary doctrines and principles.
-I will distribute a weekly note-taking guide for our synthesis days to help you better understand and contextualize them.
 Take note: the principles we discuss related to these exercises are testable and will be tested.